-Try to put all the group work you do in the same place.

-That way, everyone knows where to look for new information.

-For example, you could make a Google Drive for all group information.

-Everyone would know to go there to find what you are working on.

-Try to have group meetings often.

-These are a good chance to check in with each other.
+- Try to put all the group work you do in the same place, so everyone knows where to look for new information.
+For example, you could make a Google Drive for all group information, so everyone would know to go there to find what you are working on. - Try to have group meetings often, since these are a good chance to check in with each other.
 Make sure the meetings happen at the same time and place each time.

-For example, you could meet every Tuesday at 5 p.m. in the library.

-Let people choose what work they are most interested in doing.

-That makes it less likely that one group member will back out of a plan.

-Break down each job into small parts.

-That way, nobody feels overwhelmed by what they have to do.

-Be clear about what you want each group member to do.

-Make sure that everyone knows when their part of the job needs to get done.

-Work together to make sure everyone's voices get heard!
+For example, you could meet every Tuesday at 5 p.m. in the library. - Let people choose what work they are most interested in doing.
+That makes it less likely that one group member will back out of a plan. - Break down each job into small parts so nobody feels overwhelmed by what they have to do.
+Be clear about what you want each group member to do, and make sure that everyone knows when their part of the job needs to get done. - Work together to make sure everyone's voices get heard!
 This means finding ways for group members to help each other.
+For example:

-For example, Josh has a disability.
-He is a great writer.

-Josh's disability makes him have a hard time with big events.
+Josh has a disability.
+He is a great writer, but Josh's disability makes him have a hard time with big events.
 He wants to give testimony at a legislative hearing.

-Alice does better at big events.
-But her disability makes it harder for her to write.
+Alice does better at big events, but her disability makes it harder for her to write.

 So Josh and Alice help each other.

-Josh helps Alice write her legislative testimony.

-Then, Alice helps Josh during the hearing.

-She helps him sign up to testify, and find a place to sit.
+Josh helps Alice write her legislative testimony, then Alice helps Josh during the hearing by signing him up to testify and finding a place to sit.